 - Social and Moral Development: developing grace, courtesy and respect for others; promoting kindness and honesty; and encouraging co-operation, good sportsmanship, and kindness.

 - Emotional Development: developing self-discipline, self-confidence and a healthy self-esteem; promoting good work habits and job satisfaction; and encouraging a lifelong love for learning.

 - Physical Development: improving co-ordination and refining motor skills; and encouraging good health, good nutrition and safety habits.

 - Intellectual Development: developing a sense of order and logical thought; improving attention span and power of concentration; stimulating communication skills and language development; developing an appreciation for music and the arts; and stimulating creativity.

 MONTESSORI EDUCATION is an aid to life, calling forth that which is within each child and providing the opportunity for spiritual, intellectual, social and creative development.
 Maria Montessori believed that children have an “absorbent mind” and are driven from within to effortlessly absorb everything from their environment.
 If free to learn, children will joyfully select activities that develop their innate abilities.
 Children are naturally stimulated by the world around them and have a passion to learn that should be the pivot of their own education.
 A true Montessori environment fulfills this need to learn and grow.
 Specially trained Montessori staff are responsible for the facilitation and implementation of the Montessori program.
 The Montessori directress is the dynamic link between the children and the materials.
-She presents materials and the children learn what they need to know through repetitive manipulation of the Montessori materials.
+The Teacher presents materials and the children learn what they need to through repetitive manipulation of the Montessori tools.